|

 Most offer a free download trial of their software.

-Photos - Your Style
+Your Photos - Your Style

 In creating a digital layout from scratch, there are the same basic steps: